my-clones/agents-course/notes/concepts.md

 **its objective is to predict the next token, given a sequence of previous tokens.**

 * A “token” is the unit of information an LLM works with.
-* You can think of a “token” as if it was a “word”, but for efficiency reasons LLMs don’t use whole words.
+* You can think of a “token” as if it was a “word”, but for efficiency reasons LLMs don't use whole words.
 * Each LLM has some special tokens specific to the model.
 * The most important of those is the End of sequence token (EOS).